amirkarimi/openfaas-scala-afterburn/README.md

 # Scala OpenFaaS Afterburn Sample

 Scala sample running in Fast Fork mode on [OpenFaaS](openfaas.com).
+To be used in combination with [OpenFaaS JVM template](https://github.com/amirkarimi/openfaas-jvm-afterburn-template).

 ## Build and Deploy to OpenFaaS

 * Deploy [OpenFaaS](https://github.com/openfaas/faas#get-started-with-openfaas)